fraterrisus/dragonwars-crack/doc/Board Events.md

 The next word is the return address.

 If the following byte is `0xff`, skip it.
 Otherwise, read that byte and the one after it and run a bitsplit operation to get a heap index and bit.
-If that value is zero, ignore the chest and return immediately.
+If that bit is zero, ignore the chest and return immediately.
+(You'll often find the bit is set just before this routine is called to clear it.)
+The bit gets cleared, although possibly not until you've taken everything out of the chest.

 A tagline string (five-bit packed) follows.